wahab-leghari/Bias-detection-in-ML/README.md

 # Bias-detection-in-ML
-Bias detection and mitigation in machine learning
+Bias detection and mitigation refer to the identification and reduction of biases in data, algorithms, and decision-making processes.
+It involves analyzing and addressing biases that can lead to unfair or discriminatory outcomes.
+Techniques such as data preprocessing, algorithmic fairness, and diversity-aware evaluation are employed to detect and mitigate biases and ensure more equitable and unbiased systems.